acheong08/ChatGPT/README.md

 <sup>Connect with me on [Linkedin](https://www.linkedin.com/in/acheong08/) to support this project.
 I'm graduating high school soon and knowing some people might help my chances at finding employment.</sup>

-### Need help?
+## Need help?
 Ask for help on our [Discord](https://discord.gg/RvBkdcYUrH)

 # Notice
-> # On the 12th of December 2022, OpenAI added Cloudflare protections to their API.
+> ### On the 12th of December 2022, OpenAI added Cloudflare protections to their API.
 Please refer to the new [wiki](https://github.com/acheong08/ChatGPT/wiki/Setup) for instructions
-> > ## As of 13th of December 2022, a usable bypass has been made.
+> > ### As of 13th of December 2022, a usable bypass has been made.
 Please update your versions as soon as possible.
-Be aware that it is a heavier package
+Delete your `config.json` and let the browser handle it.
+(Requires desktop environment)
+> > > ### 14th of December 2022: The maintainer is sick.
+Repository updates might be delayed.

+We are hoping for an official API to be released soon to avoid the need for bypassing Cloudflare.

 # Instructions
 Instructions have been moved to the [Wiki](https://github.com/acheong08/ChatGPT/wiki).